ubc-library-rc/RegEx_in_R/content/when_to_use.md

 ## output
 fruits.re
 ```
 This works!
-When using RegEx, it is very important to check the output of your manipulations.
+When using regex, it is very important to check the output of your manipulations.

 ## Look for matches that match a condition that includes many characters.
 Sometimes, there are too many characters to list in a replacement target list, but they all meet a condition.
 In this case, let's replace all numbers with a dash.